threeve/SGF-Tools/Readme.md

-# See the ABOUT.txt file for the project description and brief directions for installation/use.
+# See the ABOUT.rtf file for the project description and brief directions for installation/use.

 ## Version history